joesingo/truthdiscovery/truthdiscovery/examples/stock/README.md

 Note that there are no header rows.

-Dates were added to each file so that the files can be concatenated to perform truth-discovery on *all* of the data (warning: may take several minutes).
+Dates were added to each file so that the files can be concatenated to perform truth discovery on *all* of the data (warning: may take several minutes).
 In a Unix environment one can simply do
 ```bash
 cat data/data-*.tsv > all_data.tsv